For not-for-profits

 Free Me Up AI can help you build this policy - or review what you already have.

-Book a free 15-minute AI clarity call.
+Book a free 30-minute clarity session.
 We'll help you understand which tools fit your team, your data, and your governance requirements - without the sales pitch.
+Free Me Up AI helps not-for-profit organisations across Sydney, Melbourne, Brisbane, Perth, Adelaide, Canberra, Hobart, and Darwin choose and govern the right AI tools.